 If you have a washer and dryer in your home you can help to make laundry easier to manage and less stressful by opting to do a load of laundry start to finish every single day.

 Folding and putting away a single load of laundry only takes a few minutes and doesn’t use nearly as much energy as doing an entire week’s worth of laundry in one day requires.

-If your household is very small, doing laundry every other day may make more sense.
+If your household is on the smaller side, doing laundry every other day or even just once a week may make more sense.
 The goal is to keep the pile to a minimum so it’s an easy cleaning task rather than an overwhelming one.